wilsonmar/wilsonmar.github.io/_posts/2019-03-29-cicd-pipeline.md

    The `sample` function returns the output from`random.sample` because it is an inbuilt function brought in via the <a target="_blank" href="https://www.geeksforgeeks.org/python-random-sample-function/">module `random`</a> specified by the `import` statement at the top of the code file.

+   ### Run the Python program

+1. Open a Text Editor program.
+Navigate into the "buzz" folder to edit "generator.py".
+1. Open a Terminal on your Mac and navigate into the buzz folder.
+1. Run the generator.py program using the Python interpreter (either version 2 or 3 should work).

+   <pre><strong>python generator.py</strong></pre>

-   PROTIP: I prefer to use `from random import sample` because `import random` brings in the whole module, which this custom code doesn't use.
+   NOTE: I would prefer to use `from random import sample` because `import random` brings in the whole module, which this custom code doesn't use.
+   However, doing so results in `NameError: global name 'random' is not defined` when run.

    The variable `n` is a commonly used name for a temporary variable containing the limit.
 It is defined in the function's signature specification.

    Within the `if` statement, the `return` clause is indented because that's Python.

+1. Repeat the call and another set of values should appear.

    ### Local use of Robert's Docker